THANK YOU PICKLE PEOPLE FOR YOUR KIND DONATIONS!

 John Boy Wagner

-The Pickle has been in Hardwick since April 18th on the operating table undergoing extensive restorative surgery, under the expert eye of Bear Bessette, owner of Wildcat Busing Company.
-Bear and his crew have taken the Pickle Project to heart and are treating the restoration as if it were his own personal bus.
-He has taken the body down to bare metal by removing eight coats of paint, excised every iota of rust (over100 bags of sandblasting later), removed and fabricated every rusted steel body panel, and straightened out or rebuilt the steel rub rails around the lower regions of the bus.
-New glass is being prepared, old windshields resealed and the greatest care taken to secure the entire bus from any water leaks.
-The photos of The Naked Pickle above were taken in Bear’s shop the last week of July.
+Bear Bessette, owner of Wildcat Busing Company and Dona’s Car Store in Hardwick took on the daunting task of restoring the beloved Pickle.
+Under the expert eye of Bear and his able crew, they treated this restoration as if it were Bear’s own personal bus (Wildcat Busing has over 20 vehicles).
+Once Bear and his crew tore into the Pickle’s rusty exterior, it became obvious there was much more to do to bring the old girl back to her former glory.
+He took the body down to bare metal (eight coats of paint removed), excised every iota of rust (over 100 bags of sandblasting later), removed and/or fabricated every rusted steel body panel, and straightened out or rebuilt the steel rub rails around the lower regions of the bus.
+New glass was prepared, old windshields resealed and the greatest care taken to secure the bus from water leaks.

 Though we have worked for many years to keep our tour bus in tip-top mechanical condition, today The Pickle is in desperate need of rust remediation, repair of the 10KW on-board generator, roof repair to stop water leaks and a protective and attractive coat of paint to stop further deterioration... to return The Pickle to her former glory.

 In short, The Pickle needs a life-saving Restoration and unfortunately, the Restoration work needed is financially far beyond our reach.
 We invite our loyal Rambler community to participate in our “Preserve The Pickle” Fund Drive.
+Thanks to a wonderful outpouring of Rambler Family support, we have completed 85% of the restoration and are thankfully on the home stretch, nearing completion of this project so near and dear to our hearts.
 Please take just a moment to look over the enclosed pack of pickle material and pick a way you can help.

 There’s only ONE PICKLE and she deserves to be saved!
 After all, She’s a Dilly!